 The dissemination program will foster the sharing of charter school best practices, encourage the development of new high-quality charter schools, offer technical assistance to developers, provide mentorship for new charter developers, and distribute policy guides and governance examples to all interested parties.

 ELIGIBILITY: Charter schools that have been in operation for three (3) or more years.

-FUNDING PRIORITY: Priority for funding will be given to applications that target the replication of successful programs or support the start up of new high-quality charter schools to improve student achievement for secondary school students and increase graduation rates.
-Applicants must provide evidence of past student progress or academic achievement, high levels of parental satisfaction and financial viability in order to qualify for this priority.
-Examples would include NECAP yearly assessments, parental surveys, program evaluations, financial and audit documentation, and yearly progress reports.
+FUNDING PRIORITY: Priority for funding will be given to applications that target the replication of successful programs or support the start-up of new high-quality charter schools to improve student achievement.
+Applicants shall provide evidence of student academic achievement, parent satisfaction and financial viability in order to qualify.
+Examples of evidence include assessment results, parent surveys, program evaluations, financial/audit reports and/or annual accountability reports.

-REQUEST FOR PROPOSAL: Request for Proposal (RFP) will be posted on the NHDOE web site.
-Successful charter schools operating in their fourth year will be encouraged to apply.
-The deadline for submittal of RFPs will be Friday, June 1, 2012.
+REQUEST FOR PROPOSAL: Successful charter schools operating in their fourth year will be encouraged to apply.

 APPLICATION REVIEW CRITERIA: Review criteria include but are not limited to: